EMPAT94/empat94.github.io/_gs/Interlude - A Maid's Resolve.md

 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>
 <br />

-Soon, I learned that some Nobles were no less cruel than the filthy slum dwellers I had escaped from.
+Soon, I learned that some Nobles were no less cruel than the drunk assholes I had escaped from.
 Just wrapped in fancy threads speaking fancy words.

 They threw me out when I started to show.
 With rags on my back and a few coppers to my name.